samlee088/horiseon-code-refactor/README.md

 ## Description

-This project was created in order to demonstrate modern coding standards and practices including the use of semantic HTML elements, updating coding to accessibility standards, the use of comments and consolidating code to help organize the structure and layout of the CSS file.
-Additionally this project demonstrates working knowledge of these tools and techniques in order to update an existing webpage without changing or damaging the integrity of the webpage.
+This project was created in order to demonstrate refactoring of a webpage to modern coding standards and practices without changing or damaging the integrity of the webpage.

 The following changes were made to the original code :